 Known as one of the world’s most beautiful national parks, Torres del Paine is named after three massive granite towers that rise out of the earth.
 Covering more than 180,000 hectares, the park boasts stunning scenery with snow covered mountain peaks, glaciers, beautiful lakes and valleys with a diverse variety of unusual flora and fauna.
 Some of the varied and amazing creatures you might spot include skunks, Andean condors, black-chested buzzard eagles, chilla foxes, culpeo foxes, guanacos (a relative of the llama), Chilean flamingos and rhea, a type of emu.
 Vividly coloured flowers, various evergreen plants and orchids may be seen.
 The best way to discover the national park is on foot and trekking here will take your breath away.

 We have plenty of opportunity to trek the many trails in the park.
 Some of the walks are quite demanding, but there is a good range of options for all grades of walkers.
-Options include a full day trek with incredible views of the famous ‘towers’ (this walk can be demanding with the final section walking in scree, however it is well worth it), a full day trek and catamaran trip across Lago Pehoe for a full view of the Grey Glacier and a more sedate three hour scenic boat trip (dependant on boat availability).
-We stay in pre-erected tents in the park with all meals included (you need to bring your own sleeping bag, mattresses are provided).
-Camping in Torres del Paine is a great chance to explore pristine wilderness and enjoy the great outdoors.
+Options include a full day trek with incredible views of the famous ‘towers’ (this walk can be demanding with the final section walking in scree, however it is well worth it), and you can take a catamaran trip across Lago Pehoe for a full view of the Grey Glacier or a more sedate three hour scenic boat trip (dependant on boat availability).
+We stay in tents just outside the park, with all meals included.
+Mattresses are provided, and we recommend passengers bring their own sleeping bag.
+Sleeping bags can be rented from your tour leader for US$30 for the 3 nights, however this depends on availability.

 Punta Arenas is Patagonia’s most important commercial centre and this duty free port was an early frontier town.
 Before the opening of the Panama Canal, the only way around South America was via the extreme southern tip of Chile and therefore Punta Arenas was a necessary stopping point in the Pacific-Atlantic shipping route.
 There is time to visit Zona Franca, the duty free district en route to Punta Arenas.